 "All Other Fees" consist of fees for services that are billed by each consultant or advisor mentioned above and which are not reported under "Executive Compensation-Related Fees".
-PCI billed the Corporation \$495 in "All Other Fees" in the fiscal year ended December 31, 2012.
+PCI billed the Corporation \$14,887 in "All Other Fees" in the fiscal year ended December 31, 2013 for assisting the Corporation in developing a global compensation strategy.